eusojk/soil_apis/README.md

         ![Run make_static_db 2](images/run_script_france_vs.PNG)
         *

-    3.c If Running in the terminal, you may get some Backtrace warnings from Fortran.
-    These seem to be 'EOF' errors but won't impact the success of the script :)
-    *
 4. How do I run *make_static_soil_db.py* for the other countries (e.g. KHM, LAO, etc.)?

     Remember the *soilproperties* directory from above?
 Model the structure of the folder and create/add the individual GTiff directory for additional countries.